Finding Paths in the Subrogation Process for Sureties to Recover Loss

-While a Fiduciary Surety has a legal obligation to pay the principal in the event of trust asset loss, it may also have a may have a right of subrogation against the entity or person that caused the principal to default.
+While a Fiduciary Surety has a legal obligation to pay the principal in the event of trust asset loss, it may also have a right of subrogation against the entity or person that caused the principal to default.
 Achieving subrogation recovery in these types of claims requires a creative approach to identifying responsible parties to maximize the surety’s chance of total recovery.